Planning a long commute to work? Here’s how you know if it’s too far

 How far do you think you can commute?

-In this article, we addressed the question, “How far is too far to commute to work?”
-We would like to say that it is mostly up to you but 10 to 20 miles seems to have been a fair distance.
+This article addressed the question, “How far is too far to commute to work?”
+It is mostly up to you, but 10 to 20 miles seems to have been a fair distance.

-In the factors that we spoke about above, you’re going to have to answer this question for yourself.
-For us, we would agree that 5 to 10 miles is a great range for a bike ride.
+In the factors we discussed above, you will have to answer this question for yourself.
+We would agree that 5 to 10 miles is a great range for a bike ride.

 Biking to work is a great pleasure.
 It is beneficial for you physically, so we are going to debate psychologically as well.